 I've read a situation online where a person had the offload apps option turned on for their iPhone.

-It left them feeling despair and hopelessness of logging back into their accounts that require those 2FA codes.
+It left them feeling despair and hopelessness about logging back into their accounts that require those 2FA codes.

 (I'm just going to put this here for a more dramatic effect)

-All your 2FA codes are saved on the cloud and no one can access them without a decryption key, a password that only you know and created.
+All your 2FA codes are saved on the cloud, and no one can access them without a decryption key, a password that only you know and created.

-You'd better save that decryption key onto a password manager so you don't feel extremely dreadful when you get the password wrong multiple times or if you've completely forgot.
+You'll thank yourself for not feeling dreadful when you get the password wrong multiple times or if you've completely forgotten what it was.

 Plus, you're more likely to lose those 2FA codes if you use any other authenticator app if the backup feature sucks or doesn't exist at all.

 4. Write Down Your Passwords, if Necessary, in Multiple Notebooks